 Once you’ve got your starting point for your settings, now you can refer to your in-camera meter to fine tune those settings.
 When you look through your viewfinder into the camera, you will see a screen that looks something like this:

 When you see the small line at the bottom of the meter lined up perfectly with the “zero” symbol in the center, you will know you have achieved the optimal exposure (as determined by your camera) for the overall lighting scenario.
 Just remember that photography is an art, and what looks good to your eye may not look perfect to someone else.
-So the meter is best used as a guide to get you in the ballpark of the type of exposure you like.
+Use the meter as a guide to get you in the ballpark of the type of exposure you like.

 It takes practice to master Manual Mode

-Once again, it is important to remember that the meter is a guide.
+Once again, remember that the meter is a guide to help you calculate your exposure.
 All of these details can be overwhelming when you’re learning how to shoot in manual, but don’t forget… The most important detail to remember is to JUST.
 KEEP.
 PRACTICING.

 If you have any questions, please comment below.
 I am here to help and happy to answer questions!